-Almost every married couple could benefit from considering the legal ramifications of what may happen if their marriage ends with a divorce.
-The simple fact of the matter is that during a divorce, courts in Marietta have great latitude to make decisions on marriage-related matters with little input from the participants themselves.
+Almost every married couple could benefit from considering the legal ramifications of what may happen if their marriage ends in divorce.
+The simple fact of the matter is that during a divorce, local family courts have great discretion in marriage-related matters and require little input from the participants themselves.
 This could affect your finances, property rights, and even your right to inheritances and pensions.

-A Marietta postnuptial agreements lawyer could help you identify your goals and answer key questions about your needs and best interests.
-Our team of dedicated family attorneys could then help put those goals into writing and create a valid agreement that carries legal weight.
+A Marietta postnuptial agreements lawyer can help you identify your goals and answer key questions about your needs and best interests.
+Our team of dedicated family attorneys can then help put those goals into writing and create a valid postnup contract that carries legal weight.

-Postnuptial agreements are very similar to prenuptial agreements, in that they are contracts created by two people addressing various potential or actual marital issues.
-The main difference is that a prenuptial agreement is signed before the parties are married, while a postnuptial agreement is created post-marriage.
+Postnuptial agreements are very similar to prenuptial agreements in that they are contracts created by two people addressing various potential or actual marital issues.
+The main difference is that a prenuptial agreement is signed before the parties are married, while a postnup is created post-marriage.

-The most common topic addressed in postnuptial agreements is what to do concerning the marital property.
+The most common topic addressed in postnup is what to do concerning the marital property.
 Georgia is an equitable distribution state, which means a court would consider all property obtained during a marriage to be jointly owned by both parties.

 During a divorce, the court would decide on an equitable — but not necessarily even — distribution of this property.
-However, a postnuptial agreement could state and make binding a couple’s desire for this distribution to proceed differently.
-Other matters a postnuptial agreement attorney in Marietta could help a spouse address may include the payment of alimony, the assignment of debt, and how any pensions or life insurance payouts are distributed.
+However, a postnuptial contract could state and make binding a couple’s desire for this distribution to proceed differently.
+Other matters a post-marital contract could help a spouse address include the payment of alimony, the assignment of debt, and how any pensions or life insurance payouts are distributed.

-Courts almost always incorporate a valid postnuptial agreement into a divorce decree, as courts are generally hesitant to interfere in the right to contract.
-As long as the postnuptial agreement does not contain an illegal clause, or the court does not believe that one party was forced to sign, the parties’ wishes should be respected.
+Courts almost always incorporate a valid postnuptial agreement into a divorce decree and are generally hesitant to interfere in the right to contract.
+As long as the postnup does not contain an illegal clause, or the court does not believe that one party was forced to sign, the parties’ wishes should be respected.

-A Marietta postnuptial agreements lawyer could work with you to outline your desires and protect your best interests during your marriage, as well as offer additional protection should that union end in divorce.
-Contact our firm today to take a step towards securing your future.
+A Marietta postnuptial agreements lawyer can work with you to outline your desires and protect your best interests during your marriage, as well as offer additional protection should that union end in divorce.
+Contact our firm today to take a step toward securing your future.